Cyb3rhq/cyb3rhq-dashboard-plugins/RELEASING.md

 3. Create the tag

-> IMPORTANT: Due to a problem in the process to build Wazuh dashboard using reusable GHA workflow pointing to tags of this repository, it is required the tag is not signed, annotated or both.
+> IMPORTANT: Due to a problem in the process to build Cyb3rhq dashboard using reusable GHA workflow pointing to tags of this repository, it is required the tag is not signed, annotated or both.

 - No sign, no annotated, no message: